cointext-org/cointext-org/README.md

 **Cointext** is an **AI-powered knowledge base and autonomous Web3 intelligence agent** — providing **real-time context for every coin, wallet, and protocol** across Ethereum L1/L2s.

 It merges **AI reasoning, on-chain data, and the Virtuals ACP ecosystem** to make DeFi and Web3 knowledge accessible, actionable, and autonomous.
-Whether you're asking *“What’s trending on Virtuals today?”* or *“Analyze wallet 0x123…”*, Cointext delivers precise, conversational insights in seconds.
+Whether you're asking *“What’s trending on Virtuals today?”*, *“Analyze wallet 0x123…”*, or *“Smart money movements on base”*, Cointext delivers precise, conversational insights in seconds.

 ---